9 Hunter Street

 RF Corval saw the opportunity to reposition the property through a targeted capital works program, focusing on a major refurbishment of the lobby, upgrading the chillers to improve energy efficiency and upgrading the lifts to reduce the extended wait times, which had been identified as a weakness at the time of acquisition.
 RF Corval also embarked on a pro-active leasing strategy, which included sub-dividing floors and offering creative spec fit-outs.

 RF Corval’s capex strategy was successful to reposition the asset, with this building now considered A-grade in the market.
 The targeted capex has also resulted in improved energy efficiency, increasing the NABERS rating to 4.5 stars, up from 3.5 stars at the date of acquisition.

-As a result, rents have increased by 25% since the property was acquired and RF Corval has secured lease extension from existing tenant on 20% of the space and attracted new tenants to the building on 30% of the space, taking the property to 100% occupancy.
+As a result, rents increased by 25% from the time of acquisition and RF Corval secured a lease extension from an existing tenant on 20% of the space and attracted new tenants to the building on 30% of the space, taking the property to 100% occupancy.

-RF Corval’s active management strategy has resulted in a valuation uplift since acquisition of over 50%, delivering an unrealised total return to its institutional investors significantly above the initial return target that had been set for this investment.
+Having successfully implemented the investment strategy, RF Corval marketed the property for sale and in December 2017 the asset was sold for $202 million, delivering a total return to its institutional investors significantly above the initial return target that had been set for this investment.